-Click a Define Foreground button or a Define Background button to open the color palette.
+Click a Define Foreground button or a Define Background button to open the color palette and select the desired color.

 Status Bar Information

 This setting defines which parameters are displayed in the bottom of the Status Bar information.
 Up to 4 parameters can be shown at the same time: total playlist duration, End-Cue, As Run Log, Post-Roll.
 However, the Playlist Panel will have to be enlarged to enable the users to see all the required information in case the 4 parameters are selected.